Big Ass Fans

 Big Ass Fans is an American company that manufactures fans, evaporative coolers, and controls for industrial, agricultural, commercial and residential use.
-The company's headquarters is in Lexington, Kentucky, with additional offices in Australia, Malaysia, Singapore and Canada.
+The company's headquarters is in Lexington, Kentucky, with additional offices in Australia, Malaysia, Singapore, Canada and Mexico.

 History

 Carey Smith incorporated the Delta T. Corporation in 1994 Lexington, Kentucky, to manufacture and install cooling systems for industrial spaces and warehouses.
 In 1999, Smith signed an exclusive distribution agreement with a California manufacturer of "high-volume, low-speed" (HVLS) ceiling fans, which were sold to farmers for cooling cattle.
 The company's focus shifted almost exclusively to fan sales, and the company started doing business under the name HVLS Fan Company.

 In 2000, the company initiated a marketing campaign with mailers depicting their fans with a picture of the rear of a donkey and the caption "Big Ass Fan".
 The campaign was successful enough that the company started doing business under the name Big Ass Fans.
 Fanny, the donkey used in the ad campaign, became the company's logo, and Smith changed his job title to "Chief Big Ass".

 In 2006, the company moved its headquarters to a larger facility on Merchant Street in Lexington.
 By 2010, the company re-occupied its Winchester Road location, in addition to both the Merchant Street location and the research and development facility on Lexington's Jaggie Fox Way, in order to accommodate its continued growth.

 In 2014, the company opened a new division called Big Ass Light to sell LED fixtures, and started doing business under the name Big Ass Solutions.

 In 2017, the company shut down its facility on Winchester Road, and Smith sold the company to private equity firm Lindsay Goldberg.
 The company was re-incorporated in Delaware as Big Ass Fans, LLC.

 In February 2018, Lennie Rhoades, a senior vice president at JELD-WEN, became CEO.
 In July 2021, Big Ass Fans was acquired by Madison Industries.
 In May 2022, Ken Walma, a former executive at Cooper Lighting, among other companies, took over as the company's current CEO.

 Big Ass Fans was ranked number one in Fortune magazine's 2022 ranking of 100 Best Medium Workplaces and 100 Best Small and Medium Workplaces for Millennials.